 Established in 2014, Pine Hills Review (ISSN 2470-8321) is the literary magazine of The College of Saint Rose.
 Named after the Pine Hills neighborhood in Albany, NY, Pine Hills Review publishes artful, honest, and compelling work of new and established writers, from fiction, nonfiction, and poetry to visual art, interviews, and experimental, cross-genre work.
 Our staff is composed of students and faculty at The College of Saint Rose.

-Danni Beltran (Senior Editor) is a queer, Latinx poet, performer, and creative nonfiction writer.
+Danni Beltran (contributing editor) is a queer, Latinx poet, performer, and creative nonfiction writer.
 They are a senior at The College of Saint Rose, majoring in English.
 Their work has appeared in Ethel Zine.
 Currently they reside in Troy, NY.
 You can keep up with them on Instagram at @danni_lou_who.

 Tori Felter (2020) is a senior at The College of Saint Rose.
 She is majoring in English and always had an interest in the publishing world.
 She is looking to make it a career after graduation.
 Over the years she has written a number of short stories and poems but looks forward to the day when she can help writers, like herself, put their work out into the world.